Summer Salad Recipes That Don't Involve Lettuce

 Garlic Shrimp Zoodles

-This fresh take on a summer favorite will give your zoodles a garlicky punch.
+This inventive take on the summer pasta salad includes features zoodles with a garlicky punch.
 Even better, it only takes 15 minutes to prepare.
 By taking only a few minutes to cook the zoodles, you can avoid a watery and mushy texture (blah).
 Some cooked shrimp plus a little salt and pepper, and dinner is served.

 Get the recipe: Garlic Shrimp Zoodles